netg5/airport-management/README.md

 * Method availability for a specific role

 ## TODO
+* Migrate for to the Gradle as the main build tool
 * Write tests for the RESTful service
 * Implement Hystrix fallback methods
 * Add ticket service